anira-project/anira/docs/sphinx/usage.rst

-  Without a record, an entry binds the tensor by its **canonical name** where the engine's side has a tensor of that name, and **positionally** otherwise (the spec's input ``i`` to the file's input ``i``: ONNX Runtime's graph order, the signature's index order on TFLite and LiteRT, the method's argument order on LibTorch, the method's order on ExecuTorch), in the spec's axis order.
+  Without a record, an entry binds the tensor by its **canonical name** where the engine's side has a tensor of that name, and **positionally** otherwise (the spec's input ``i`` to the file's input ``i``: ONNX Runtime's graph order, the signature's key order (its names sorted) on TFLite and LiteRT, the method's argument order on LibTorch, the method's order on ExecuTorch), in the spec's axis order.
 Either way the bound tensor's dtype and every static extent are checked against the spec's engine dims at prepare (a dynamic extent of the file matches anything), a mismatch is ``ANIRA_ERROR_CONFIG`` naming both, and every tensor of the file's